douglascayers/sfdc-lead-conversion-record-types/README.md

 ---------------------

 The custom setting is our cross-reference mapping between Lead record types and Account, Contact, and Opportunity record types that we want to leverage during lead conversion process.
-The **name** field of the custom setting will hold our Lead record type names and the **three fields** on the custom setting will hold the names of the actual record types we want to use for those sobjects during lead conversion.

 ![custom settings](/images/custom_settings.png)